DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 ![example file targets](archive/img/example-directory-target-2.png)

+By experimenting with this type of target, we identified a few caveats that you may want to consider by for using a directory as a file target:

+Based on experiments that we've run, we have found that using a directory as a file target generally works best when the files you are tracking exist _before_ the pipeline is run or when the files you are tracking only change _between_ pipeline runs.
+For example, a directory target can be useful if you are working with data files that a collaborator manually turns over to you.
+However, you would not want to use a directory target if you pipeline dynamically downloads data and saves files.
+Through a series of experiments, we have found that the pipeline does not consistently or predictably capture and track these dynamically downloaded files.

 Yay! :star2: This works because a change to any one of the files (or an addition/deletion of a file) in `1_fetch/in` will result in a rebuild of `in_dir`, which would cause a rebuild of `plot_data`.

+If you choose to build a pipeline that depends on a directory, we recommend t

 <hr>